bjornte/transparent-encryption/safe-room-scenarios.md

 ## Safe room scenarios

-All scenarios starts as follows:
+All scenarios start as follows:

 * The user has [signed up][] with Phynti, either voluntary or due to legislation changes, and has selected her [NGO key holders][].
 * The [law enforcement agency][] wants to perform threat monitoring.
 It provides a dictionary which is green lighted by the NGOs.